wmorgan/dcos-docs/1.7/overview/features.md

 DC/OS makes it easy to get the most out of your compute resources.

 Deciding where to run processes to best utilize cluster resources is hard, NP-hard in-fact.
 Deciding where to place long-running services which have changing resource requirements over time is even harder.
-The reality is that there's no single scheduler that can efficiently and effectively place all types of tasks.
+In reality there's no single scheduler that can efficiently and effectively place all types of tasks.
 There's no way for a single scheduler to be infinitely configurable, universally portable, lightning fast, and easy to use - all at the same time.

-DC/OS tackles this problem by separating resource management from task scheduling.
-Mesos manages CPU, memory, disk, and GPU resources, but delegates the process of placing tasks to higher level schedulers that know more about their task's specific requirements and constraints.
+DC/OS manages this problem by separating resource management from task scheduling.
+Mesos manages CPU, memory, disk, and GPU resources.
+Task placement is delegated to higher level schedulers that are more aware of their task's specific requirements and constraints.
 This model, known as two-level scheduling, enables multiple workloads to be colocated efficiently.

 ## Mixed Workload Colocation